jamescherti/easysession.el/README.md

 * Fine-grained control over file restoration by selectively excluding individual functions from `find-file-hook` during session loading via `easysession-exclude-from-find-file-hook`.
 * Clear visibility of the active session through modeline integration or a lighter.
 * Built-in predicate to determine whether the current session qualifies for automatic saving.
+* Save and unload the currently loaded session using `easysession-unload`.
 * Optional **scratch buffer persistence** via the `easysession-scratch` extension, preserving notes and experiments across restarts.
 * Optional **Magit state restoration** via the `easysession-magit` extension, keeping version control workflows intact.
 * Exact restoration of **narrowed regions** in both base and indirect buffers, ensuring each buffer reopens with the same visible scope as when it was saved.